mdsol/xk6-output-otlp/README.md

 #### Rate

-A metric of type "rate", which internally is a sequence of 0 and 1 values, is converted to float gauge.
+A metric of type "rate", which internally is a sequence of samples of 0 and 1 values, is converted to a float gauge.
-The values is `sum/count` of measures.
+The value is `sum/count`.

 #### Trend